Phuongttc22/Phuongttc22/README.md

 Try to forget and start again.
 You are ready.
 There's nothing to be sad about.
-Today is a special day
+Today is a special day.